-Is Owner Financing Residential Real Estate Safe?
+Is Owner Financing Residential Real Estate SAFE? by R. Scott Alagood

 Owner financing in Texas has historically been a valued tool to sell real estate to parties who for various reasons couldn’t qualify to borrow money from institutional lenders.
 However, in 2008 and 2009, owner financing was directly affected by federal law to adopt Chapter 180 of the Texas Finance Code, now better known as the Texas SAFE Act.
 The acronym “SAFE” stems from the Secure and Fair Enforcement for Mortgage Licensing Act, which was part of the federal Wall Street Reform Act of 2008.
 These Acts were spurred by the belief that the liquidity crisis in the financial markets was caused in part by mortgage fraud and subprime mortgage loans.